darkovasiljkov/FINKI/README.md

-Interesting projects and laboratory exercises done by me from FINKI (Faculty Of Computer Science and Engineering).
+Interesting projects and laboratory exercises done by me from FINKI (Faculty of Computer Science and Engineering).
 (EN)